 Most students think they will never fall for a scam.
 But many do.
 That’s because scammers are very clever and increasingly sophisticated.

 Scammers often specifically target international students for money.
-If you receive a request from UNSW or a government or police agency asking for money, please contact the International Student Experience Unit for advice to see whether it is legitimate (a real request).
+If you receive a request from UNSW or a government or police agency asking for money, please contact International Student Support for advice to see whether it is legitimate (a real request).
 This is confidential and will not have an effect on your visa or enrolment.

 The only money UNSW will ask you for are your regular tuition fees, SSAF, library book fines or rent for accommodation if you live on campus.

 If you suspect something might be a scam, you can call us on + 61 2 9385 4734 or log a request online.
 Never give your details or money to someone claiming to be from UNSW unless you are sure it is legitimate.

 Scammers will often pretend to be from an official organisation such as: